 - Put a ‘no junk mail’ sign on your door.

-If you are concerned about someone who may be vulnerable to financial abuse you can contact your local council’s adult social care service or safeguarding team.
-You will find their contact details at gov.uk/find-your-local-council.
+If you’re concerned about someone who may be vulnerable to financial abuse, contact your local council’s adult social care service or safeguarding team.
+You’ll find their contact details at gov.uk/find-your-local-council.